 I started as a freelance writer back in 2013, and I have to say it’s been my favorite job in all of the 35+ years I’ve been working.
 If you like the idea of having a career as a freelance writer, you’ve got several options.
 However, working for a blog owner in a subject you’re interested in is probably your best bet.

 Find blogs you like and approach the contact on the site’s contact page.
 Tell them you’re interested in writing for their blog.
 Attach a writing sample so you can show your talents.

 Or look at job websites to find freelance writing jobs.
 Freelance writers can work in different positions: writing for blogs, writing grants, writing articles for e-magazines, etc.

-If you work in a freelance capacity, be sure to set aside some of your income for paying Uncle Sam income tax time.
+If you work freelance, set aside some of your income to pay Uncle Sam income tax time.

 5. Textbook Seller